shift7-ch/katta-docs/docs/architecture/tokens.md

 ### Motivation

 Zero-knowledge covers the vault data and keys.
 For *storage management*, Katta Server is almost zero trust as well: it holds no storage credentials of its own.
-The only moment it acts on storage is bucket creation for the Web Client in _STS Storage Access Mode_ — a browser cannot create a bucket and use it right away, as
+The only moment it acts on storage is bucket creation for Katta Web in _STS Storage Access Mode_ — a browser cannot create a bucket and use it right away, as
 S3 does not offer bucket creation and setting CORS as a joint operation (see [Troubleshooting](../self-hosting-guide/troubleshooting.md)).
-For this single operation, the
-Web Client hands Katta Server temporary credentials that are:
+For this single operation, Katta Web hands Katta Server temporary credentials that are:

 * **short-lived**: requested with the minimal `DurationSeconds` of 900 seconds,
 * **role-restricted**: issued for the create-bucket role of the storage profile, whose permission policy is limited to the configured bucket prefix